Demis Nikolaidis: AEK Athens

 At AEK, Nikolaidis linked up with some of the Greek international players of his generation, including Vasilios Tsiartas, Theodoros Zagorakis, Michalis Kapsis, Grigoris Georgatos, Traianos Dellas, Vasilios Lakis.
 With his new side, Nikolaidis excelled, scoring on his debut against Ionikos.
-During his time with AEK, Demis managed to win three Greek Cups and the 1996 Greek Super Cup, while he was the top scorer in the 1999 Greek league and second scorer in the 2001 UEFA Cup (1 goal behind Dimitar Berbatov).
+During his time with AEK, Demis managed to win three Greek Cups and the 1996 Greek Super Cup, while he was the top scorer in the 1998–99 Greek league and second scorer in the 2000–01 UEFA Cup (1 goal behind Dimitar Berbatov).
 He is the top scorer of Greek clubs in European competitions having scored 26 goals in 51 games.
 He has scored five goals in a match twice and is the only Greek player to have scored 4 goals in a European match.

 Having scored a total of 21 goals in the UEFA Cup he is one of the competition's all-time topscorers.
 At AEK he scored 190 goals in 266 games (including European, cup and domestic league games) making him the fourth highest goalscorer for the club.
 On 24 March 2002, the International Committee for Fair Play awarded him with the Fair Play Award, an honorary diploma for his conduct in the Greek Cup Final on 8 May 2000, between the teams of AEK Athens and Ionikos, when Nikolaidis informed the referee he had used his hand to score a goal that had been allowed as valid.
+In January 2003, Nikolaidis filed a lawsuit against the club boss, Makis Psomiadis, who had come by his house at 3 a.m. to check if he was staying overnight and also for blackmail, insult and threatening his life and physical integrity.
+During the incident he also stated that apart from Psomiadis, his bodyguards were also present.
+That incident resulted in his decision to leave the club at the end of the season.
+He left the club in a mutual consent, even though he was already paid for the rest of his contract.

 Atlético Madrid

-After quarrelling with owner Makis Psomiadis, later indicted for forgery, and allegedly being assaulted by his bodyguards, Nikolaidis decided to leave AEK after the 2002–03 season.
-He left the team in a mutual consent free transfer, although he was already paid for the rest of his contract.
-Atlético Madrid beat several other clubs to land the striker's coveted signature.
+On 11 July 2003, Atlético Madrid, after beating several other clubs eventually landed the striker's coveted signature.
 Seeing that his number 11 was taken, he wore the number 21 as a tribute to AEK and the Original 21 fan club.
 Nikolaidis' first months at the Vicente Calderón Stadium were a tremendous success, he scored six goals and formed a fearsome attacking pair with teenage sensation Fernando Torres.
 However, a series of serious injuries kept him out of the first team for nearly the rest of the season and severely affecting his chances of getting picked for Euro 2004.
 Although Atletico wanted to keep him to the roster of the team, Nikolaidis decided to retire from professional football.